6 Day Tasmania Tour | Gourmet Tasmania Tour (TG6)

 * Please note The Agrarian Kitchen Eatery is a set menu dining experience and is unable to accommodate the following food restrictions: Fodmap, vegan, kosher, keto, paleo, dairy/lactose free, low dairy/lactose.

-After lunch is a choice between 2 local activities.
-Those interested in antiques can spend some time in the Willow Court complex which is known for having possibly the best collection of antiques anywhere in Tasmania.
+After lunch iwe have 2 local activities.
+Some time in the Willow Court complex which is known for having possibly the best collection of antiques anywhere in Tasmania is a must.
 These great old buildings used to be part of the Willow Court Asylum and Hospital complex for nearly 200 years, it finally closed down permanently in 2000.
-The other option is some craft beer tastings at the newest brewery in the Derwent Valley ‘The Welcome Swallow’.
+Then some craft beer tastings at the newest brewery in the Derwent Valley ‘The Welcome Swallow’.
 With a delicious selection of beers on tap and a beautiful warehouse style decor this is a great option for those beer inclined.
 All the brewing equipment is on full display and the owners always happy to discuss the intricacies of all things beer related.